Visualizing US and Israeli airstrikes on Iran and retaliation in maps

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Nadeen Ebrihim, Fred Pleitgen, Kylie Atwood, Alayna Treene, Christian Edwards, Vasco Cotovio, Samantha Waldenberg and Kevin Liptak contributed to this report.
+CNN’s Natasha Bertrand, Katie Bo Lillis, Zachary Cohen, Christian Edwards, Nadeen Ebrihim, Fred Pleitgen, Kylie Atwood, Alayna Treene, Vasco Cotovio, Samantha Waldenberg and Kevin Liptak contributed to this report.